Diabetes and Staying Healthy this Winter

 If you have not been diagnosed with diabetes but are exhibiting any possible signs and symptoms, make an appointment with your doctor.

 View Dr. Mohammed Khan- increased risk for severe illnessDr.
 Mohammed Khan- increased risk for severe illness

 View Dr. Mohammed Khan- signs and symptomsDr.
 Mohammed Khan- signs and symptoms

 View Dr. Mohammed Khan- diabetes is a silent killerDr.
 Mohammed Khan- diabetes is a silent killer

 View Dr. Khan- pheumonia vaccinesDr.
 Khan- pheumonia vaccines

-While there are tips for keeping seasonal illnesses at bay, they are sometimes unavoidable.
-And for those with other health conditions a simple cold can be much more than that.
+For those with other health conditions, a simple cold can be much more than that.